gauritikekar/EasyPhoneMapper/README.md

 Functionally, there are 3 main classes: *CDictionary*, *CGenerator* and *CEasyPhoneMapper*

 *CDictionary* stores the dictionary contents inside a multi-map.
-So 227 as a key may map to CAT or BAT.
+So 227 as a key, may map to CAT or BAT.
 It also stores the map to translate the character to a number to assist with the former operation.

 *CGenerator* is the heart of the program and employs an iterative logic to produce the phone number combinations.
 I've experimented with iterative over recursive for a change.
 Changing the logic to be a recursive one is very much possible without impacting other sections of the code.